 Marvel Rivals Fans Cry Conspiracy With One Mechanic

 Marvel Rivals is here.
-It’s big, it’s beautiful, it’s varied and it’s fun.
+It’s big, it’s beautiful, it’s varied, and it’s fun.
 Featuring a huge roster of our favorite Marvel heroes in a 6v6 shooter, it’s hard to understand a world where this wouldn’t be a success.
-Taking on the likes of Overwatch, it seems to not only be a success, but a pop-culture and gameplay phenomenon, however, some fans aren’t happy with one specific mechanic.
+Taking on the likes of Overwatch, it seems to not only be a success, but a pop-culture and gameplay phenomenon; however, some fans aren’t happy with one specific mechanic.

 Marvel Rivals Overtime Carries a Heavy Burden